dbolotov/amelie/README.md

 About
 -----

-anode implements anomaly detection with Gaussian probability functions.
-The algorithm is described in the Stanford ML course, [mlclass.org](mlclass.org).
+anode implements anomaly detection with Gaussian probability functions, as described in the Coursera [Machine Learning Course](https://www.coursera.org/learn/machine-learning).

 Installation
 ------------